 6.1 How do I store Greek yogurt bagels?

-Store your bagels in an airtight container at room temperature for up to 2 days.
-For longer shelf life, freeze them in a freezer-safe bag and reheat when desired.
+Keep bagels in an airtight container at room temp for up to 2 days.
+Freeze extras in a freezer bag.

 6.2 Can I freeze bagels made with Greek yogurt?